docpad-archive/docpad-plugin-jade/README.md

 NOTE: Not all template helpers support being called this way.
 If it doesn't work, we'd recommend using the text plugin to render eco which includes your template helper call.
 See following section.

+### Jade :filters

+Since [1.10.0](http://jade-lang.com/history/) Jade supports jstransformers, which allows improved handling of embedded languages such as Coffee-Script, and deprecated Transformers support in filters - to be removed in 2.0.0.

+All [JSTransformers](https://www.npmjs.com/browse/keyword/jstransformer) can now be used as jade filters.

 ### Rendering with the Text Plugin
 You can use the [text plugin](http://docpad.org/plugin/text) to render different parts of your template with different markups that are support by your docpad setup.
 Once installed, you can do things like: